 Children with Asperger syndrome usually have a normal IQ.
 However, they have special educational needs.
 They often can attend regular schools.
 They may need extra support in the classroom.
 Special attention should be paid to building social skills.
 Teachers should be informed of the child's needs.
 Children with Asperger syndrome may be at risk for bullying because they seem different to their peers.

-Asperger Syndrome Education Network
+Asperger Autism Spectrum Education Network

 National Institute of Neurological Disorders and Stroke